Don't Forget These Extra Costs When Buying a London Ontario Home

 Application feees & appraisal fees are common.
 Generally $150 — $235 each would apply.
 (Be careful here, ask your lender what the fees are and if they can waive some or all of it)

 The legal written and/or mapped description of the location and dimensions of your land.
 The survey should also show the dimensions and placement on the lot of any structure, including additions such as pools, sheds and fences.
-An up-to-date survey is often required by a lender as part of the mortgage transaction, although Title Insurance is more prevalent.
+An up-to-date survey is often required by a lender as part of the mortgage transaction, although Title Insurance is more prevalent and is usually included in your lawyer's fee.

 Some local utility companies (hydro, gas, oil) charge a fee on closing to connect new buyers up to their service.
 More common, however, is an extra charge on the first billing.